text-mask/text-mask/addons/README.md

 # Text Mask Addons

-Text Mask addons are accessories for Text Mask.
+These addons are ready-to-use validators and masks that can be used with Text Mask.

 ## Installation